How is AI being used to sexually exploit youth online?

 Recently there has been an increase in reports to the National Center for Missing and Exploited Children (NCMEC) about youth, particularly males between the ages of 14-17, who are experiencing sextortion.
 This is when someone uses AI to create fake sexualized images of someone and threatens to share those images online or with others unless that person pays money or engages in other sexual behaviors, like sending them real sexualized pictures or videos.

 Generative AI (GAI) is a critical issue that is getting more and more attention due to the harm it can cause when used in harmful ways.
 It’s important that people feel like they understand what GAI is, why it is abusive, and what steps they can take to stay safe.
-For more information about GAI, check out our FAQ How is AI being used to sexually exploit youth?
+It can be incredibly scary and overwhelming to be in a situation where your images have been used to create sexually explicit content.
+No one deserves to have that happen, and it is illegal and abusive for someone to do this.

 Getting help if images of you have been created using GAI